You Might Consider Brainspotting if You:

 What is Brainspotting therapy for?

-• Aim to enhance your self-confidence or performance
+• Want to boost your self-confidence, focus, or creative performance

 • Fears and phobias